andrewpfunk/serverless-tutorial/README.md

 Learn how to develop a full-stack web app using only a web browser, and host it in the cloud for free

-This tutorial will show you how to:
+This tutorial will show how to:
 - Create a client-side web app using HTML and JavaScript, hosted on GitHub
 - Add serverless functions for database connectivity and deploy your app to Netlify
 - Store your web app data in the cloud with Couchbase

-## Part One - GitHub
+## Part One: GitHub

 To get started, let's create a static web page and host it on GitHub